silvam22/texteditor-pwa/README.md

 # Text Editor

 Welcome to my Text Editor App!
+This is a text editor that runs in the browser for users to create notes or code snippets without internet connection.

 ## Table of Contents
 - [Technologies Used](#technologies-used)